Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/1-introduction.md

  PS-PL interfaces.

- To simplify the design process for such sophisticated devices, Xilinx offers the Vivado&reg; Design Suite, Vitis software platform, and PetaLinux tools for Linux.
+ To simplify the design process for such sophisticated devices, Xilinx offers the Vivado&reg; Design Suite, the Vitis™ unified software platform, and PetaLinux tools for Linux.
 This set of tools provides you with everything you need to simplify embedded system design for a device that merges an SoC with an FPGA.
 This combination of tools enables